gravitational/teleport/rfd/0080-yubikey-piv.md

 // Retrieve management key from metadata
 Management Key: <24 byte random code>
-WARNING: This is not recommended if you are using your PIV card with any other applications.
-Continue? (y/N):

 // Or if management key key not found in metadata...
 Management Key not found, try configuring it with `tsh piv configure --set-mgm-key`